axibase/atsd/api/meta/entity-group/delete.md

 ## Description

-Delete the specified entity group.
+Deletes the specified entity group.

 Member entities and their data is not affected by this operation.